jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-45-1.png)<!-- -->

+Crafty currency conversion!
+The points in your last scatter plot all fall within a much smaller range now and you’ll be able to accurately assess the differences between accounts from different countries.

 ## Cross field validation

+Theory.
+Coming soon …

 -   Cross field validation = sanity check
 -   Does this value makes senese based on another values?